Kunlez01/Restaurant-Inventory-Analysis/README.md

 - Item-Level Inventory Health & Replenishment Status: Provides detailed item-level analysis of stock, usage, reorder level, stock coverage, lead time, gap, and risk status.

 **Main purpose**: Answer, Which suppliers are involved, where is inventory exposure concentrated, which items are at risk, and what should be prioritized for replenishment?

-## Conclusion

-The Restaurant Inventory Intelligence dashboard provides a comprehensive view of inventory value, **consumption, waste, stock coverage, supplier lead time, and replenishment risk.**

-The analysis shows that inventory performance is influenced by both **consumption patterns and supplier replenishment timelines**.
-While most items maintain healthy stock levels, some items have stock coverage that is close to or below supplier lead times, creating potential stock-out risks.

-The waste analysis also highlights that a relatively small number of items contribute a significant share of the estimated waste value.
-This suggests that targeted monitoring of high-waste items could have a greater impact than applying the same controls across all inventory.

-Overall, the dashboard transforms inventory data into actionable insights through three stages:

-**Inventory Overview → Waste & Consumption Analysis → Supplier & Replenishment Priorities**

-This provides management with a clearer basis for identifying risks and making informed inventory decisions.

 ## Key Recommendations